The following is an excerpt from the book, “Last Man Standing: Jesus and the fight for a Generation” by Michael J. Meyers

 In early 2005 we traveled back to Brazil once again.
 As I sat one afternoon with our friend Pastor Flavio, who we met on our previous mission projects in Assis, sipping afternoon coffee, he began to layout for me a burden and vision that he felt God was impressing on him.
 It was a little like the twilight zone.
 I had never shared our long term vision with Flavio before, but as he talked I heard him describing in great detail the very thing God had placed on our hearts years earlier.
 He ended by saying, “The church wants to get behind this, but we need someone to lead.
 I realize that you have a home, a family and a thriving ministry but…could you be that person?”
 Once I got over my goose bumps, I told Flavio that we would pray over it and get back to him.
 It was the opportunity we had dreamed about and our prayers and conversations confirmed it was time.
 It had been a wild ride, but the Lord had brought us through five years of preparation and now “Open Arms Brazil,” or “Braços Abertos Brasil,” as the ministry is known in Portuguese, would be born.
 We had so much more to learn but that would come as we continued to be refined by both trial and triumph.”

-Today Michael is Pastor of Family Life at Reston Bible Church, and Executive Director of Open Arms Worldwide.
+Today Michael is Family & Executive Pastor at First Christian Church of Venice, Florida, and International Director of Open Arms Worldwide.

 Michael Meyers – President/Founder